-Did you know that at 72.8 million strong, Generation Z makes up a quarter of the US population?
-That's right - there's a new generation in town and at roughly 6 to 24 years old, they are starting to enter the workforce!
+Did you know that at 65 million strong, Generation Z makes up a quarter of the US population?
+That's right - and at roughly 6 to 24 years old, the oldest members are starting to enter the workforce!
 Marketing veterans in the fresh produce space might agree that as an industry, we sat on our laurels when it came to preparing ourselves to effectively market to millennials.
-So in an effort not to make this same misstep, we hosted a Marketing Matters webinar last week to uncover the realities of marketing to Gen Z.
+Let's not make this same misstep with the next generation.
+Here are the realities of marketing to Gen Z.

 Who is Gen Z?

 A majority of studies define Gen Z as currently being anywhere between 6 - 24 years old.
 Millennials were raised mostly by optimistic boomers who were doing quite well for themselves in the 80s and early 90s when millennials were born, whereas Gen Z is being raised by the more realist Gen Xers who have struggled during the 2008 recession.
-The result is a generation that is much more pragmatic, discerning and financially savvy.
-It's also fascinating to note that nearly half of Gen Z are racial and ethnic minorities - the Hispanic population has especially grown with this generation compared to millennials.
-They are also the most educated generation and are more likely to pursue college than any other generation - which is especially interesting considering the rising cost of college tuition.
+The result is a generation that is much more pragmatic, discerning, and financially savvy.
+They are also the most educated generation and are more likely to pursue college than any other generation, which is especially interesting considering the rising cost of college tuition.
 That might be why almost half (49%) of Gen Zers plan to contribute to their college tuition through their own personal savings.
 Bottom line: Gen Z loves to learn, they want to be educated and they are going to be more careful with their finances as a result.

 How Will Gen Z Impact Food In The Future?

 So let's get right down to it.
 As fresh produce marketers, we need to know how this generation views food and we’ve identified several key areas of the food landscape that Gen Z will strongly impact in the coming years: